Baptisms and Christenings

 Q. How many Sponsors / Godparents can I have for my child ?

 A. The most important thing is to choose the “right” people.
-Either or both you and your partner will be sponsors.
 Two is the minimum.
 Godparents must be sufficiently mature to acknowledge understand their role, and have been baptised themselves – please check.
-If they haven’t been baptised, it’s not unusual for us to arrange for an adult to be baptised on a separate day – and this can be a very moment in a person’s life and Christian journey.
+If they haven’t been baptised, it’s not unusual for us to arrange for an adult to be baptised on a separate day, or on the same day – and this can be a very moment in a person’s life and Christian journey.
 Ask for details !

 Q. Is it true that Godparents are responsible for their godchildren if anything happens to the parents ?